mxmlnkn/rapidgzip/results/benchmarks/benchmarkIOWrite.md

  1. Similarly to /dev/shm, all 5 write methods (p)write(v) and fwrite reach similar maximum bandwidths.
     Writing into an emptied file           : 2.5 GB/s
     Writing into a sparsely allocated file : 4.4 GB/s
-    Writing into a truncated file          : 4.4 GB/s
+    Writing into a preallocated file       : 4.4 GB/s

 # Repeat Test on ext4-formatted NVME on different day